-Soon Synopsis was the only working band with Paul, Mick, Alan and John playing pubs, clubs, Air Bases and occasional Town Hall gigs and private parties with the same standards mixed with current rock sounds and their Free and Led Zeppelin covers became a bit of a speciality.
+Soon Synopsis was the only working band, with Paul, Mick, Alan and John playing pubs, clubs, Air Bases and occasional Town Hall gigs and private parties with the same old standards mixed with current rock sounds and their Free and Led Zeppelin covers became a bit of a speciality.
 They continued to build a good local following right into the 1970s but by 1975 mortgages, kids and careers meant the band more or less fizzled out apart from occasional reunions.
-Paul and John played together in a couple of bands over the next 10 years, including pop and rock covers bands Good Times (who played the Hounslow Jubilee Street Party in 1977 ) and the Ritchie Stewart Band, and original rock band Moby and the Dicks in the 1980s who included another good friend of Crawdaddy who has depped on occasion Dave Shepherd.
+Paul and John played together in a couple of bands over the next 10 years, including pop and rock covers bands Good Times (who played the Hounslow Jubilee Street Party in 1977 ) and the Ritchie Stewart Band, and original rock band Moby and the Dicks in the early 1980s who included another good friend of Crawdaddy who has depped on occasion Dave Shepherd.
 Both those bands can still be found on YouTube clips.

 Crawdaddy Blues Band was formed in 1984 and completed the circle.
 Original 1965 bandmates Paul and Dave Stokes , Mick Gibson and Alan Brown decided to recreate the times from when they most enjoyed playing and listening to the music, those 60s R and B Club days.
 They were offered a fortnightly residency at the Halfway House in Hanwell and with Paul's friend and colleague at British Airways Steve Berrington, they built a very loyal following over several months.
 Steve moved away from London after a few months and Mick became sole guitarist again.